ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 The sigma clipping masks (v_mask and k_mask) were applied to the corresponding SNR values, with the comparison star's SNR masked using either v_mask or k_mask depending on whether it was being paired with the variable or check star.
 This ensured that SNR values from clipped data points were excluded from the error calculations.

-The fractional errors in relative flux were than calculated by propagating the fractional error in the target and comparison stars, using the standard method for independent variables:
+The fractional errors in relative flux were then calculated by propagating the fractional error in the target and comparison stars, using the standard method for independent variables:

 $$\frac{\sigma_{F_{rel}}}{F_{rel}} = \sqrt{\left(\frac{1}{\mathrm{SNR}_{tar}}\right)^2 + \left(\frac{1}{\mathrm{SNR}_{comp}}\right)^2}$$